Dan Smith

 Computer Skills

-Apache, BIND, CSS, HTML MySQL and PHP
+Apache, BIND, CSS, HTML, MySQL, PHP and WordPress

-Apple Developer since 1994 (Student 1994-2000; Select 2000-2003; Premiere 2003-present)
+Apple Developer Connection (Student 1994-2000; Select 2000-2003; Premiere 2003-2007)

 Limited use of JavaScript, MajorDomo, PERL, Postfix, SpamAssassin, Microsoft Access, Microsoft Powerpoint